w3point0/framework20.9.0/README.md

 - Mongo July 2025.
 MongoDB 7.0
 - Debian GNU/Linux 10 (buster) as of 5/23/2024
 - Index.html is only to be used as an API Dashboard
+- No React, Angular or other heavy frame work.
+Pure HTML and custom components (next wave)

 First Things
 ```